Askannz/optimus-manager/README.md

 #### Kernel parameter

 As an alternative to `startup_mode`, optimus-manager also allows you to set the startup GPU mode using a kernel parameter.
-This is useful if you want to create multiple entries in your bootloader with different GPU startup modes (for instance a "battery-saving" mode that starts with the Intel GPU, and a "gaming" mode that starts with Nvidia).
+This is useful if you want to create multiple entries in your bootloader with different GPU startup modes (for instance a "battery-saving" mode that starts with the integrated GPU, and a "gaming" mode that starts with Nvidia).

 Simply add `optimus-manager.startup=MODE` to your kernel parameters list, where `MODE` can be any startup mode.
 Note that this parameter overrides whatever startup mode was set in the config file.